VNG-Realisatie/nlx/docs/docs/try-nlx/provide-an-api.md

 ---
 id: provide-an-api
-title: Part 4: Provide an API
+title: Provide an API
 ---

 ## Introduction

 To provide an API to the NLX network, you need to route traffic through an **inway** service.
-To make sure traffic is encrypted between your and other nodes, we will use the certificate which we've setup in [part 2](./create-certificates.md).
+To make sure traffic is encrypted between your and other nodes, we will use the certificate which we've setup in [part 2](./retrieve-a-demo-certificate.md).

 Please note that:

 * You need a domain name to provide an inway (an IP address will not work).
-* The domain should be the same as the domain you used to generate the certificates (that was in [part 2](./create-certificates.md)).
+* The domain should be the same as the domain you used to generate the certificates (that was in [part 2](./retrieve-a-demo-certificate.md)).

 It is not recommended to follow this guide when you're working from your home network.
 Preferably, you are able to start the inway service on a machine which is publicly available.
 Make sure and the port of the inway (we recommend using port 443) is open to the public.